 How to buy SPAC stocks

 SPAC stocks are public companies listed on major exchanges.
-Thus, investors looking to add SPACs to investment portfolios can buy them through their online brokerage accounts, like any other publicly traded stock.
+Thus, investors looking to add SPACs to investment portfolios can buy them through their online brokerage accounts or trading platforms, like any other publicly traded stock.
 Some of the best ETF brokers also allow SPAC coverage in their offerings.

 In previous years, buying shares of a SPAC before the announcement of the target company have at times given retail investors the opportunity to participate in significant growth opportunities many associate with traditional IPOs.
 However, past returns do not mean future deals will lead to similar positive gains.
 Therefore, retail investors should do proper due diligence before committing capital into SPAC stocks.